osuosl/ganeti_webmgr/docs/source/getting_started/installing.rst

 systemd
 ~~~~~~~

-For systems running ``systemd``, a basic systemd script has been provided by Adam at
+For systems running ``systemd``, a basic systemd script is provided.
+It
-the Georgia Tech Information Security Center.
-It has been tested on Debian 8.
+has been tested on Debian 8.

 Copy the file ``scripts/vncauthproxy/init-systemd`` to
 ``/lib/systemd/system/vncauthproxy.service`` and enable the service::